samschott/maestral/_docs/mignore.md

   the next time syncing is paused and resumed, it will removed from the cloud.

 <p><b>Warning:</b> A long list of patterns in mignore may impact performance when Maestral
-is indexing a large number of local file changes.</p>{: .notice--warning}
+is indexing a large number of local file changes.</p>{: .notice--danger}